leo-gan/GLD.SerializerBenchmark/README.md

 **Notes:**

-- The classic **Json.Net** serializer used in two *JsonNet (helper)* and *JsonNet (Stream)* tests.
-Tests show the difference between using the streams and the serializer **helper classes**.
+- The classic **Json.Net** serializer used in two **Json.Net (Helper)** and **Json.Net (Stream)** tests.
+Tests show the difference between using the streams and the serializer helper classes.
 Helper classes could seriously decrease performance.
 Therefore, streams are the good way to keep up to the fast speed without too much hassle.
 - The **first call** to serializer initializes the serializer that is why it might take thousand times faster to the next calls.
 - For **Avro** I did not find a fast serializable method but its serialized string size is good.
-It has some bug, preventing it from passing serialized type to the class (see the comments in code).
+It has some bug preventing it from passing serialized type to the class (see the comments in code).
 - **Json** and **Binary** formats bring not too much difference in the serialized string size.
 - Many serializers do not work well with **Json DateTime format** out-of-box.
 Only **NetSerializer** and **Json.Net** take care of DateTime format.
-- The core .NET serializers from Microsoft: **XmlSerializer**, **BinarySerializer**, **DataContractSerializer** are not bad.
+- The core .NET serializers from **Microsoft**: **XmlSerializer**, **BinarySerializer**, **DataContractSerializer**, **NetDataContractSerializer** are not bad.
 They show good speed but they not so good for the serialized string size.
 The **JavaScriptSerializer** produces compact strings but not fast.
+The **DataContractJsonSerializer** is more compact than **DataContractSerializer**.
-- Test run outputs the errors and the test results on the console.
-It also traces the serialized strings and the individual test times, which can be seen in DebugView for example.
+- The **NetDataContractSerializer**, **BinarySerializer**, and **Json.Net** show the smallest **Max times**.
+That means they are optimal choice for cases, when we need only single serialization / deserialization.

-**[Update2015-03-19]** Updated all GitHub packages.
-NetSerializer in version 3 now.
-It changed (simplified) some initialization code.
-It is now even faster.
+- Test prints the test results on the console.
+It also traces the errors, the serialized strings, and the individual test times, which can be seen in DebugView for example.